mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 - Password hashing via Bcrypt.js — plaintext passwords never persisted.
 - Security headers via `Helmet.js`.
 - Rate limiting, described as DDoS/brute-force protection (see [Rate Limiting](#rate-limiting) for what's unconfirmed).
-- Data sanitization, described as NoSQL-injection protection.
+- Data sanitization, described as SQL-injection protection.
 - CORS configuration, managed in `config/`.
 - Centralized error handling, isolating internal error detail from clients.

 ⚠️ **Not documented**: CSP policy specifics, dependency-audit/SCA tooling (e.g., `npm audit` in CI, Snyk), secrets-management approach beyond `.env`, or a documented threat model.
+Note also that Prisma's query builder parameterizes queries by default, which is itself a meaningful SQL-injection mitigation — whether the documented "data sanitization" is in addition to that, or is the extent of it, is not specified in source.

 ---

 ## Validation Layer

-⚠️ **Not documented in source.** Data sanitization is confirmed (NoSQL-injection framing), but no specific validation library (Joi, Zod, express-validator, class-validator) or schema definitions are shown. 🔍 **Inferred**: given the layered architecture diagram, request validation most plausibly sits in `middleware/` ahead of controllers — but that's an architectural inference from where validation *would* belong, not a confirmed file-level detail.
+⚠️ **Not documented in source.** Data sanitization is confirmed (SQL-injection framing), but no specific validation library (Joi, Zod, express-validator, class-validator) or schema definitions are shown. 🔍 **Inferred**: given the layered architecture diagram, request validation most plausibly sits in `middleware/` ahead of controllers — but that's an architectural inference from where validation *would* belong, not a confirmed file-level detail.

 ---